Last updated: March 15, 2023

 An office worker crossing arms facing the camera with colleagues at the background

+A manager-managed LLC is one in which the members hire managers to oversee day-to-day operations.
 A limited liability company can be a manager-managed or member-managed LLC.
-A manager-managed LLC is one in which the members hire managers to oversee day-to-day operations.

 This person can be an employee of the LLC or an outside party.